UedaTakeyuki/mh-z19/pypi/README.md

 [MONITOR™](https://monitor3.uedasoft.com) is a free Remote Monitoring Servcie to show latest data on the web.
 You can see the current CO2 concentration value measured by your MH-Z19 device on your smartphone.
 For detail, please refer this [blog](https://monitorserviceatelierueda.blogspot.com/2018/11/how-to-measure-room-co2-concentration.html).

-### Calibration and Detection range
+### Calibration, Detection range settings, and ABC(Automatic Baseline Correction) logic on/off.
-Features about calibration (both MH-Z19 & MH-Z19B) and detection range change (MH-Z19B) is implemented at version 0.2.1 or later.
+Features about calibration (both MH-Z19 & MH-Z19B), detection range change (MH-Z19B) and ABC logic on/off(MH-Z19B) are implemented at version 0.2.1 or later.

 I'm afraid I've just only implemented these without test due to lack necessary devices and apparatus for the test, fx: standard consentration CO2 GAS, also MH-Z19B module.
 If you have these devices or apparatus and try to use these functions generously, I'm really appreciate your [issue report](https://github.com/UedaTakeyuki/mh-z19/issues) regardless result were positive or negative.